 The intriguing question is whether larger-than-recommended amounts of vitamin C improve the health of human beings?

-Nobelist Linus Pauling was the world's foremost vitamin C expert.
+Nobelist and Chemist Linus Pauling became one of the world's foremost vitamin C experts.
 Pauling explained that there is a wealth of scientific research information that expands vitamin C's role past that of an ordinary vitamin.

 The Vitamin C Foundation's daily recommendation (RDA) is 3000 milligrams.